kubershahi/etravel/README.md

-# Etravel website for AP project
+# E-travel Website Built Using Django

+Project for Advanced Programming Course (Monsoon 2019: Aug 2019 - Dec 2019)
-Project built in Django version: 2.2.5
+Django version: 2.2.5 (Monsoon 2019: Aug 2019 - Dec 2019)

 To run the project on windows: